soctkoren/VrDesignProject/README.md

 can go into a dungeon and will be greeted with orbs that play a sequence of sounds.
 These sounds then need to be clicked backed in the same sequence.
 If the player is successful then the player will be exited out of the game.

+The project took about 9 - 10 hours to complete.
+From idea creation, sketching, user testing, game design, iterating on design and scripting I had a lot of fun with this project

 [Final Project Video](https://www.youtube.com/watch?v=havos3ysGOE "Final Project Video")

 ### Persona